 I sit alone.
 It’s eerily quiet.
 A deep sense of anxiety fills the pit in my stomach as I patiently wait to be summoned to the Flavian amphitheatre.
-I bury my negative thoughts but they persistently try to clamber free, like evils wriggling and writhing from the inside of Pandora’s box.
-I’m calm, I’m ready, I'm confident: I repeat to myself, as I attempt to etch positivity into my subconscious.
+I bury my negative thoughts, but they persistently try to clamber free - like evils wriggling and writhing from the inside of Pandora’s box.
+I’m calm, I’m confident, I'm ready.
+I repeat to myself, as I attempt to etch positivity into my subconscious.

 The musky odour of sweat-infused boxing gloves lingers in the air.
-The distinct aroma recalls a nostalgic childhood memory of a time I laced up my first glove: borrowed from a weathered, wooden box on skid row.
-The once wretched smell is now pleasantly familiar.
-My lucid dream is abruptly broken by distant, dull thuds that echo like rolling thunder from an adjacent room.
+The distinct aroma recalls a nostalgic childhood memory of the time I laced up my first glove - borrowed from a weathered, wooden box on skid row.
+The once wretched smell now pleasantly familiar.
+My lucid dream is abruptly broken by distant, dull thuds that echo like rolling thunder from the adjacent room.
 My enemy is in preparation.
 He sounds quick; he sounds powerful; he sounds dangerous!

-Suddenly, there’s a deafening roar from the crowd which reverberates through the locker room like a fore-shock proceeding a larger seismic event — It quickly falls flat.
+Suddenly, a deafening roar from the crowd reverberates through the locker room, like a fore-shock proceeding a larger seismic event — It quickly falls flat.
 Was that a fellow gladiator overthrown?
 Is the fight over so soon?
 A man enters.
-His face is battle scarred and his nose contorted.
-His sleeves are rolled and he holds a bucket at the end of an obscenely, hairy arm, but that’s not what has my attention: My attention is drawn to the saturated, blood-soaked, grey hoodie that looks like it’s been part of a massacre.
+His face is battle-scarred and his nose contorted.
+He holds a bucket at the end of an obscenely hairy arm, but that’s not what has my attention: My attention is drawn to the saturated, blood-soaked, grey hoodie that looks like it’s been part of a massacre.

 “you’re up next”.

 I stand in the doorway.
 My ring music starts to play.
-Adrenaline courses through my veins - the hairs on the back of my neck stand on end and my pupils dilate.
+Adrenaline courses through my veins; my pupils dilate and the hairs on the back of my neck stand on end.
 Negative thoughts are now nothing more than a distant memory.
 My mind is bombarded with overzealous thoughts: I can't be touched; I can't be stopped; I can’t be beat; I can't be rocked.
 I’m the toughest son-of-a-bitch on Earth; I’m as fierce as a lion and I will devour anything that stands in my way.
 Boos and jeers call out from the densely populated cavea; wave after wave sit intoxicated wolves that are thirsty for blood.

-Suddenly - the world goes black.
+The world goes black.
 I open my eyes.
 I’m on the canvas.
 I’m dazed and confused.
 I didn’t see the shot that put me here.
 I glance up at the referee with ringing ears and starry eyes.
 I stumble to my feet on uneasy legs.
-I can’t breath - I feel as though I’m suffocating, as I try to guzzle down copious amounts of oxygen.
-Lactic acid fills my veins like a lethargic, incapacitating poison: being pumped by my pulsating heart.
+I can’t breathe.
+I try to guzzle down copious amounts of oxygen.
+Lactic acid fills my veins like an incapacitating poison being pumped by my pulsating heart.
 Doubt is manifesting in my mind like an uncontrollable inferno.
 Pandora’s box has been shaken, tipped upside-down and poured out.
 I’m going to lose; I’m not good enough; I can’t win; I’m a failure.

 The shoe is now on the other foot.
 He knows I’m vulnerable and smells the sweet scent of victory.
 I need to stay composed.
-The hulking-fiend stampedes toward me shooting a looping right hand; it thumps me on the side of my head - my brain rattles against my skull.
-The blast feels as though I’ve been hit by a padded bowling ball: travelling at high velocity.
-I hastily retreat back to the ropes and try to cover up, but my arms feel as though they’ve been bound by lead weights: dragging me down to the murky depths of the abyss.
+The hulking-fiend stampedes toward me shooting a looping right hand; it thumps me on the side of my head.
+My brain rattles against my skull.
+The blast feels as though I’ve been hit by a padded bowling ball travelling at high velocity.
+I hastily retreat to the ropes and try to cover up, but my arms feel as though they’ve been bound by lead weights, dragging me down to the murky depths of the abyss.

 An overwhelming wave of euphoria billows through my entire body.
 I’m on top of the world; I am ecstatic; I am elated; I am alive!
 I make my way to the exit, wading through the thick crowds.
 I’m presented with handshakes, words of praise, salutes and ovation.
 I am treated like a hero, a champion — a legend!